geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-05-26/meeting-transcript.md

 So hopefully more will ship this week.
 But if not, next week.
 And that should be everyone who's ordered one so far.
-So if you order a Tinybox Green V2 today, it will probably come in two to three weeks.
+So if you order a TinyBox Green V2 today, it will probably come in two to three weeks.
 And if you order a Red, it will ship literally tomorrow.

 ##### **Chenyu** [[00:00:41](https://www.youtube.com/watch?v=bktO9YRV8pc&t=41)]